shuding/delay/README.md

 # Delay for JavaScript
 An one line implementation of `sleep function` in JavaScript with generator.
-Without callbacks, promises, never stack overflow.
+Without callbacks or promises.
 Inspired by tj/co.

 __Warning: this is an experiment project and not safe for production use.__